-- Since the approval of the ASDC by-law staff have continued working with a series of external consultants to refine the cost estimates for the Edgeley Park and Pond as the design has advanced significantly and the cost being used in the strategy is more accurate. - Please note, as general consensus on the allocation methodology was achieved in 2016, staff have determined that the existing methodology for the allocation of costs should be maintained with updates being applied to the cost components by using updated information provided from the detailed design and costing.
-Furthermore, the allocations of costs for land have been updated in consultation with both the industry and Council for this udate and will be reviewed at the next DC update. - The City needs to implement development charges to fund the Edgeley Pond and Park and Black Creek Channel Works, which benefit the identified land owners so that new development pays for its capital requirements to the extent allowed by the DCA and so that new services required by growth are provided in a fiscally responsible manner. - The DCA and Ontario Regulation (O. Reg.
+- Since the approval of the ASDC by-law staff have continued working with a series of external consultants to refine the cost estimates for the Edgeley Park and Pond as the design has advanced significantly and the cost being used in the strategy is more accurate. - Please note, as general consensus on the allocation methodology was achieved in 2016, staff have determined that the existing methodology for the allocation of costs should be maintained with updates only being applied to the cost components by using updated information provided from the more detailed design and costing of the works. - The City needs to implement development charges to fund the Edgeley Pond and Park and Black Creek Channel Works, which benefit the identified land owners so that new development pays for its capital requirements to the extent allowed by the DCA and so that new services required by growth are provided in a fiscally responsible manner. - The DCA and Ontario Regulation (O. Reg.
 82/98) require that a development charges background study be prepared in which development charges are determined with reference to: - A forecast of the amount, type and location of residential and non-residential development anticipated; - A review of future capital projects, including an analysis of gross expenditures, funding sources and net expenditures incurred or to be incurred by the City to provide for the expected development, including the determination of the development and non-development-related components of the capital projects; - An examination of the long-term capital and operating costs for the capital infrastructure required for each service to which the development charges by-law relates; and - An asset management plan to deal with all assets whose capital costs are proposed to be funded under the DC by-law, and that demonstrates that all assets are financial sustainable over their full life cycle. - This report identifies the development-related net capital costs attributable to land to be developed within the three areas to which the works relate.
 As permitted by the legislation and consistent with the City's existing practice, the area-specific stormwater management development charges have been calculated on a land area (per net hectare) basis.

-• The calculated charges are the maximum charges the City may adopt.
+The calculated charges are the maximum charges the City may adopt.
 Lower charges may be approved; however, this will require a reduction in the capital plan and reduced service levels, or financing from other sources, likely property taxes and utility rates.

-A. ENGINEERING SERVICES WITH AREA-SPECIFIC DEVELOPMENT-RELATED COSTS INCLUDED IN THE ANALYSIS
+FNGINFFRING SFRVICES WITH ARFA-SPECIFIC DEVELOPMENT-A. RELATED COSTS INCLUDED IN THE ANALYSIS